 Treatment: Stabilise the cat by correcting electrolyte and acid-base derangements and surgical repair of the bladder.

 A ruptured bladder occurs when the urinary bladder tears, releasing urine into the abdomen.
-The most common causes of a ruptured bladder are trauma, such as being hit by a car, a fall from a height, gunshot wound or a urinary blockage caused by calculi or mucous plugs, bladder cancer or during catheterisation.
-Once the bladder ruptures, urine leaks into the abdomen (uroabdomen) resulting in uremic poisoning, a life-threatening condition due to a dangerous build-up nitrogenous of toxins in the bloodstream.
+The most common causes of a ruptured bladder are blunt trauma (hit by a car, a fall from a height or a kick), the incidence increases if the bladder is distended, gunshot wound or a urinary blockage caused by calculi, mucous plugs or neoplasia and iatrogenic (medically induced during catheterisation, cystocentesis or manual expression of the bladder).

-- Straining to urinate
+- Frequent and unsuccessful attempts to urinate

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 If he has been involved in a trauma, they will assess him for a broken pelvis and a ruptured bladder, both of which are common injuries.